-Nature Allied Psychotherapy is a modality of ongoing client work, in allegiance with nature.
+Nature Allied Psychotherapy is a modality of ongoing client practice, working at relational depth in allegiance with nature.

 Taking place in natural settings, in addition to exploring our human relationships, Nature Allied Psychotherapy creates the opportunity to explore our relationship with nature.

 Neuroscience is now proving what many of us know through experience; that being in nature makes us feel good.
 It has quantifiable health promoting characteristics, reducing depression, anxiety, rumination and stress whilst enhancing our mood, focus, meditative feelings and triggering the area of brain associated with empathy and love.

 Nature is able to offer the core conditions of a primary care giver and therefore positive attachment, being truly a mother; creating the therapeutic potential for the process to support clients in developing secure attachments with both people and nature.

 Nature is a ‘significant other’ in our lives, just like our family and friends – the state of our relationship with nature will affect our sense of well-being just as the type of relationship we have with parents, siblings and colleagues will too.